Employment Issues (NSW)

 • Notice of termination and redundancy pay: up to 4 weeks notice of termination (5 weeks if the employee is over 45 and has at least 2 years of continuous service) and up to 16 weeks redundancy pay (i.e. payments made when a position is eliminated due to genuine operational needs), both based on length of service.
 Small businesses under 15 employees are not required to make redundancy payments.

-• Provision of a Fair Work Information Statement: employers must provide this statement to all new employees.
+• Provision of a Fair Work Information Statement: employers must provide this document to all new employees.

 National Employment Standards for casual employees